Dr. med. Daniel Bányai

 -

-Diopters: What do they mean, and what is a normal value?
+Diopters: what do they mean and what value is normal?

 Have you ever wondered what diopters really mean for your vision?
-Read our latest blog post to unravel the mystery of diopters and discover how laser eye treatment can offer a clear, lasting solution.
+Dive into our latest blog to unravel the mystery of diopters and discover how an eye laser treatment can provide you with a clear, lasting solution.
 Say goodbye to confusion and welcome clarity!
 Take our self-test today!

 -

-Farsightedness is a visual impairment in which people have difficulty seeing images and objects clearly up close.
-In medical terminology, farsightedness is called hyperopia.
+Farsightedness is a visual impairment in which sufferers have difficulty seeing images and objects in close proximity.
+Farsightedness is called hyperopia in the technical language.
 Read more!

 -